venkyr91193/Sentiment-Analysis-with-Spacy-v3.0/README.md

 Use the command:
 pip3 install -r requirements.pip

-or install the requirements from the file by youself.
+or install the requirements from the file by yourself.

 # FastAPI
 I have created a basic implementation of a server based fastAPI file if you want to use.